 Things to do on Nusa Penida

 Close to Penida’s white-sand beach of Crystal Bay, divers enjoy one of Bali’s best dive sites, where pristine coral reefs and Mola mola fish (also known as oceanic sunfish), manta rays and even whale sharks are among the seasonal sights.
-Besides diving in Nusa Penida, you can also find great visibility for snorkeling right near the shoreline.
+Besides diving in Nusa Penida, you can also find great visibility for snorkelling right near the shoreline.
 Some local shops selling refreshments right on the beach make for wonderful chill-out spots with sunset views.

 Among Penida’s most famous temples is Goa Giri Putri, a Balinese Hindu temple set within a limestone cave in the village of Karangsari.
 It sees a steady flow of pilgrims from the Bali mainland visiting to pay their respects and ask for holy water and blessings.